damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/12-silent-renew.md

         useRefreshToken: true,
         ignoreNonceAfterRefresh: true, // this is required if the id_token is not returned
         allowUnsafeReuseRefreshToken: true, // this is required if the refresh token is not rotated
+        enableIdTokenExpiredValidationInRenew: false, // required to refresh the browser if id_token is not updated after the first authentication
         autoUserInfo: false, // if the user endpoint is not supported
         logLevel: LogLevel.Debug,
       },